jmviz/wety/notes.md

 ## Immediate TODOs

-* Need to impute items for all raw_roots before doing generate_sources.
+* There is a regression.
+Need to find why scratch descendants doesn't give e.g. "gold" for "ǵʰelh₃-" when it previously did.

 * Add senseid to items.
 Parse in JSON by finding ':' then taking everything after.